MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 checker board pattern on the VGA output.

 ## Files generated in this series:
 * comp.vhd  : Main source file
 * comp.xdc  : Pin locations (specific for each FPGA board)
 * comp.tcl  : List of commands for Vivado
 * Makefile  : Overall project makefile

+The above files constitute the bare necessities for a FPGA project.
+As this project grows we will add more source files.
+However, the comp.vhd will remain the "top level" source file, and the project name is "comp".
+This project name is referenced in line 4 of comp.tcl, and is defined in lines 5, 13, and 15 in the file comp.vhd.

 ## Key learnings in this episode:
 * Each signal may only be assigned values in one process.
 If more than one process